-Transport modelling was carried out for eight different site allocation scenarios in total.
+Transport modelling was carried out for nine different site allocation scenarios in total.
+This included both housing and employment potential allocations.
 However, only Scenarios 4, 7 and 8 were brought forward as potential site allocation options to be considered in terms of impact to air quality at Ashdown Forest and Stonepound Crossroads.
+These three scenarios represented the most realistic and deliverable mix of potential site allocations to be considered further in the site selection process.
+All other scenarios were developed for internal use to test the transport model and not taken forward.
 The Scenarios modelled for air quality are as follows:

-- Scenario 4 comprised 32 sites, plus a large site at Haywards Heath Golf Course (33 sites in total). - Scenario 7 comprised 26 constant sites, plus a large site at Haywards Heath Golf Course (27 sites in total). - Scenario 8 comprised 26 constant sites, plus four sites at Folders Lane, Burgess Hill (30 sites in total).
+- Scenario 4 comprised 32 housing sites, plus a large site at Haywards Heath Golf Course (33 sites in total). - Scenario 7 comprised 26 housing constant sites, plus a large site at Haywards Heath Golf Course (27 sites in total). - Scenario 8 comprised 26 housing constant sites, plus four sites at Folders Lane, Burgess Hill (30 sites in total).

 More detailed information on the three MSDC site allocation scenarios modelled (Scenarios 4, 7 and 8) are provided in the Transport Assessment.
 Scenarios 7 and 8 relate to the refined options developed by the District Council as informed by a comprehensive site selection process and as considered by Sustainability Appraisal (SA), transport, air quality and Habitats Regulations Assessment (HRA).
+These scenarios were taken forward to the Regulation 18 consultation that was undertaken in autumn 2019.